Remember to set your clocks back when Daylight Saving Time ends on November 7th at 2:00am in 2021.

 Also, if you’re sleeping in while kitty wants your attention in the morning, you might find a cat pawing your nose, sitting on your chest, or meowing grumpily before the alarm goes off.

 What You Can Do About Your Cat’s Daylight Saving Time Blues

 You can take some steps to reduce the effects of the end of Daylight Saving Time on your cat.
 The best way to go about preparing for the time switch is to start a few weeks early and alter your schedule by a few minutes at a time.

 A gradual change of a couple minutes each day is far less noticeable than changing everything by an hour all at once.

 Try putting off feedings for a little bit.
 Consult your vet on how to go about changing the time of medication delivery.
 Run a few short errands before coming home from work so kitty acclimates to you coming home after dark.

 Most importantly, stay in touch with your cat’s needs.
 If kitty seems anxious or nervous, do your best to provide comfort and support and make adjustments as needed.

 And don’t forget to set your clocks back!

-Does your cat lose his mind during the Daylight Saving Time switch?
-Do you have advice for other cat owners?
+Does your cat lose their mind during the Daylight Saving Time switch?
+Do you have advice for other cat parents?
 Let us know in the comments below!